If you want to transition to freelance life from full-time employment, it’s important to realise the magnitude of this decision.

 This doesn’t mean you will be taking a pay cut when freelancing.
 In fact, many freelancers have found a huge increase in their income.
 What this means, though, is that in one month you may earn more than what you’ll earn the following month.

 If you decide to freelance, prepare a budget to plan for periods of slower cash flow.
+If you are transitioning from pharmacist to medical writer, for example, you may miss the guaranteed income.
+Preparation is key.

 Also, there can be periods of time when you’re working before the cash flow starts.
 You may want to set aside some savings as a buffer before you begin.